debarchitodev/debarchitodev/README.md

 <!DOCTYPE html>
 <body>
   <h1>Hello, I am Debarchito; just another someone who likes to code stuff.</h1>
   <h4>I like to keep things simple.
 I code mostly in JavaScript; Svelte is my goto choice when it comes to application development in JavaScript.
-For CSS, I mostly use PostCSS and Tailwind.</h4>
+For CSS, I mostly use PostCSS and Tailwind.
+I use Python mostly for datascience and robotics.
+Tensorflow and SKL are my goto~</h4>
   <h3 style="text-align: center">
     <img align="botom" src="https://gpvc.arturio.dev/debarchitodev" width="145px" height="25">
   </h3>